1. What is Base Camp?Back to Top

 7. Who are Base Camp managers, and what is their role?Back to Top

 For most clubs, the vice president education (VPE) will assume the role of Base Camp manager.
 The Base Camp manager helps facilitate your progress by verifying your education, approving requests and more.
 In the event that a VPE isn’t able to perform these duties, or if a club does not have a VPE, the Base Camp manager responsibilities will be fulfilled by the club president or club secretary.
 The central responsibilities of the Base Camp manager include:

 - Verifying project completion for members using printed materials

-There are more than 10 unique paths.
+There are 11 paths.
 A full list of paths can be found here, by selecting “Paths and Projects.”